thi-ng/tweeny/README.md

 # tweeny

-Interpolation of arbitrary nested values, completely customizable.
+Interpolation of arbitrary nested values, completely customizable, CLJ & CLJS compatible.

-Project is in the process of being converted into the literate programming format used by other thi.ng libs and is going to be ported to CLJX.
+After a long hiatus, this project is in the process of being converted into the same literate programming format as used by other thi.ng libs.
+More examples & documentation forthcoming.

 ## Example